Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 }
 ```

-We create a variable of the new k-means model with the selected dataset and the number of clusters
+We create a variable of the new k-means model with the selected dataset and the number of clusters.

 ```r
 ykmeans <- Clusters(dt, 3)